zumikiti/in-60-seconds/README.md

 https://gitpitch.com/gitpitch/in-60-seconds
 ```

 As you can see I have substituted my *GitHub* account name - `gitpitch` - for `$USER` on the slideshow URL.
-To see the slide deck associated with the *gitpitch* GitHub account live, click on the following link, [here](https://gitpitch.com/gitpitch/in-60-seconds).
+To see the slide deck associated with the *gitpitch* GitHub account live, click on the following [link](https://gitpitch.com/gitpitch/in-60-seconds).

 ### Step X. Create a **PITCHME.md** file in the root directory of your Repository